-Half Double Crochet (or HDC) stitch is one of crowd favorites.
+Half Double Crochet (or HDC) stitch is one of the crowd favorites.

-It’s a step above the single crochet, but not as complex as Double Crochet stitch.
+It’s a step above the single crochet, but not as complex as the Double Crochet stitch.

 HDC stitch is a natural progression when you learn how to crochet.
 It gives an interesting definition to the crochet fabric and an exciting next stitch to learn.

 I personally love this stitch.
 I use it often in my designs and even though it’s not as fast as Double Crochet stitch, it’s just a classic and it’s pretty.

 It’s slightly taller than an SC stitch and still offers pretty dense fabric, perfect to be used in totes, pillowcases, garments that you don’t want to be see through, but also in cowls, scarves and blankets!

 For visual help with the half double crochet stitch for beginners please check out the video below: